 We protect children’s rights in, around, and through sport

-Unicef has been using sport and play for more than 10 years to help change children’s lives.
+UNICEF has been using sport and play for more than 10 years to help change children’s lives.
 Our work to respect, protect and promote children’s rights focuses on three areas:

 1. In sport

-Unicef UK has also pioneered global research on child rights challenges faced by young players on a pathway to professional football: Children before Players.
+We have also pioneered global research on child rights challenges faced by young players on a pathway to professional football: Children before Players.
 We are now working directly with football authorities, to put the recommendations of the research into practice.

 Learn what the International Safeguards for Children in Sport recommends for your organisation when providing sports activities to children and young people.Read now